HubTou/PyLists4C/DOC.md

 ```
 * *name* is an optional STRING (you can pass NULL instead) containing the name of your LIST variable.

-:warning: By default, STRUCTs debugging is minimalist (we only print their address) but you can supply your own debugging function with [listSetStructDebugger()](DOC.md#listsetstructdebugger).
+:warning: By default, STRUCTs debugging is minimalist but you can supply your own debugging function with [listSetStructDebugger()](DOC.md#listsetstructdebugger).

 Example use:
 ```C